-Wattblock has assisted approximately 1,000 strata buildings across Australia with energy reports.
-Wattblock has also directly project managed the upgrade of 70 buildings with LED lighting, solar, ventilation and hot water.
-To date it has identified over \$25m of annual energy waste across townhouses to high-rise residential skyscrapers.
-Over 100 strata buildings have participated in electric vehicle recharging studies.
+Wattblock has assisted approximately 1,000 strata buildings across Australia to mobilize on energy saving initiatives.
+Wattblock has also directly project managed the upgrade of 36 buildings in Sydney and Brisbane with LED Lighting, solar, hot water and ventilation.
+Over 100 strata buildings have participated in electric vehicle studies to date.